 This is one of those seemingly obvious ones, but it’s clearly not that obvious given that the ship is particularly deserted in the early morning hours.
 I know I often harp on being up for the sunrise, and I realize people take cruises on vacation, but get up for the sunrise at least one morning!

 There are very few people around, and seeing the sunrise on the open water is really a sight to behold.
 You can see and do a lot without worrying about other people in the early morning, so why not get up early during your day at sea, and go back to your stateroom in the middle of the day to take a nap?

 If you’ve cruised with Disney Cruise Line before, what first time “lessons” would you add so that people avoid common mistakes?
 Any other tips?
 Any questions?
-Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!
+Do you agree or disagree with our first-time DCL tips?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!